aotuai/capsule-zoo/README.md

 into the BrainFrame servers `capsules/` directory, and restart the server.
 BrainFrame will automatically package and load the capsule.

+For most or all of the capsules, the code was created by Aotu while the model files within may have been pulled from license friendly 3rd party sources.
+Each capsule that has a model will contain a `model.LICENSE` file which is the license associated with the source of that model.
+Furthermore, if the model is from a 3rd party, links to the 3rd party creator of the model will be given in the README.md of the capsule directory.

 # Git LFS

 This repository uses Git LFS to store model files and other large resources.